ng-girls/todo-list-tutorial-french/deploy-to-githubpages.md

-# Deploy to GithubPages
+# Deploy to GitHub Pages

-To deploy our changes to Github pages we will use the angular-cli-ghpages package [https://github.com/angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages)
+To deploy our changes to GitHub pages we will use the angular-cli-ghpages package [https://github.com/angular-buch/angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages)

-* You need to have a Github user
+* You need to have a GitHub user
 * You need to create a repostiroy for your project.
 * You need to commit all the changes you made in the project
 * You need to install angular-cli-ghpages

-## Creating a Github user
+## Creating a GitHub user

-If you already have a Github user you can skip this step.
-To Create a Github user go to Github: [https://github.com/](https://github.com/) Fill the regetration form and make sure to validate your email address.
+If you already have a GitHub user you can skip this step.
+To Create a GitHub user go to GitHub: [https://github.com/](https://github.com/) Fill the regetration form and make sure to validate your email address.

 ## Create your App repository

-After logging in to Github.
+After logging in to GitHub.
 Click on the `Start a project` button, and name the repository `ng-girls-todo` or any other name you like.

 ## Connecting your repository